 There are plenty of practice problems in the latest editions of Math-U-See, but students who need more practice have free access to a computation drill program on the Demme Learning Digital Toolbox.
 Parents need to choose which math concepts students will practice, then students use the program on their own.
 You can also use the website’s worksheet generator on the Digital Toolbox to generate and print additional pages of practice problems for courses up through Pre-Algebra.
 Problems are randomly selected so you can produce a number of different worksheets for the same lesson, even though some problems might show up on more than one worksheet.

 High School Courses

 As you move into the high school level books, students are able to work more independently.
 The instruction manual for each level is written to the student.
 Students need to watch the DVD presentation then read through the instruction manual before tackling the workbook.
 Workbooks include extra instruction for unusual problems, especially for some of the honors or enrichment problems, but they do not serve as complete course books on their own.

 The honors exercises provide more challenging work with critical thinking, word problems, and practical applications, plus test prep practice and preparation for the math required in advanced science courses.
-The addition of the honors exercises largely alleviates concerns I expressed in my review in the first edition of Top Picks about the program's ability to challenge advanced students.
 Students can also move through the texts more rapidly if they master the lessons quickly.